-Sediment tolerance and mortality thresholds of offshore benthos (innovation fund)
+Sediment tolerance and mortality thresholds of benthic habitats

-We are investigating the effects that suspended sediment from human activities, such as mining and fishing, have on the health and survival of important deep-sea species in the South Taranaki Bight.
-These innovative laboratory experiments will help us understand how resilient species are, and how quickly they can recover.
+We investigated the effects that suspended sediment from human activities has on the health and survival of deep-sea species in the South Taranaki Bight.

 Project leader: Malcolm Clark, NIWA